General Information Before You Visit

 The recommended route is via the A38 to Marsh Mills (Sainsbury’s) then along the A374 Embankment Road.
 The route for the Aquarium and Sutton Harbour Car Park (main parking for the Aquarium) is signposted from here.

 You can park on the Aquarium side of the bridge in the Sutton Harbour Car Park, or there are car parks on the Barbican side of the footbridge.
+There is a 2m height restriction on entry.

 Please note: the harbour car park is a privately-owned pay & display, operated by Britannia Car Parks.
 There are no change facilities.
 We recommend that visitors plan to spend 3 hours (cost £4.50) at the Aquarium.
 The car park has payment by phone and contactless payment.